babbadeckl/HackTheBox-Writeups/Bank/README.md

 /uploads (Status: 301)
 ```

-We find several php files (login.php which we already know, logout.php, index.php and support.php).
-As well as a directory called uploads.
+This time, we find several php files (login.php which we already know, logout.php, index.php and support.php), as well as a directory called uploads.
 This seems suspicious.
 Let's check out the php files, to see if we can use one to upload something.

 ## Exploitation

 The problem is, that both, support.php and index.php, forward to login.php.
 However, there is a nice trick to circumvent this by using burpsuite!

+If we send a request to index.php and intercept it with Burp we get this:

 ![](pics/index_php_req.png)

-As response we get following:
+As response from the server we get following:

 ```
 HTTP/1.1 302 Found